by Justin Williams

 Never has a man gone so peacefully to his own death.

 The mob swarmed him.
-Rand came forward and bound the Clockmaker’s wrists behind his back, the rope tearing into his skin.
-With the other rope, Wilken led the Clockmaker away, pushing him ahead of the group.
+Rand came forward to bound the Clockmaker’s wrists behind his back, the rope tearing into his skin.
+With another rope, Wilken led the Clockmaker away, pulling him ahead of the group.
 The Clockmaker stumbled, falling to the dirt.

 Wilken laughed. ”Not so impressive without your demon.”